-After a a couple of seasons of complete overindulgence, cheap and cheerful is the go, so camping it is friends.
+It’s been a year Gold Coasters and right now, any escape from the daily grind is a good escape.
+After a couple of seasons of complete overindulgence, cheap and cheerful is the go, so camping it is friends.

-Luckily there are plenty of pretty places close by that will soothe your wanderlusting soul and BONUS, all you need is a tent, two minute noodles and your very best sense of adventure.
+Luckily there are plenty of pretty places close by that will soothe your wanderlusting soul and BONUS, all you need is a tent, some two minute noodles and your very best sense of adventure.

-Found on the spectacular Scenic Rim, Bigriggen Park is very family-friendly and you may also bring alon your fur babies if they need a break from a life of sleeping and eating.
+Found on the spectacular Scenic Rim, Bigriggen Park is very family-friendly and you may also bring along your fur babies if they need a break from a life of sleeping and eating.
 It’s only about an hour and a half from the Coast so just far enough to feel like you’ve escaped the city and it’s 55 hectares of land so plenty of spot for hiking, exploring and generally just enjoying the serenity.
-There’s also fishing and watersports and the like at Maroon Dam not too far away.
+There’s also fishing and watersports and the lake at Maroon Dam is not too far away.

 Another immerse-yourself-in-nature gem, The Settlement is the only place you can camp in the Springbrook National Park.
 There’s no electricity or WiFi so you will certainly be escaping all the creature comforts you know and love (RIP Insta stories).
 Never fear though, you can amuse yourself by trekking to Purling Brook Falls and sizzling some snags at the BBQ area.
 Take a book or get involved in a good old-fashioned conversation.